Cuisinart SS 700 Brewing System Review

 Drip Tray

-To make use of this, it’s important to pop out the holder within the brewing chamber first.
+To use this, it’s important first to pop out the holder within the brewing chamber.
 Both the holder and the refillable cup are easy to clean.
-Don’t forget about the little hideaway compartment near the top of the machine, which you can use to stow the refillable cup, or the holder, whichever you’re not needing at the moment.
+Don’t forget about the little hideaway compartment near the top of the machine, which you can use to stow the refillable cup, or the holder, whichever you do not need now.

-Since the SS-700 has quite a long history (I notice on the sale page – it has been on the market since 2003?
-Wow…this could be why it’s getting supplanted by newer models) Reviews, however date back to around 2010.
-When I first began this review almost 5 years ago, I think the overall average was a little better than it stands now, so I wanted to explore what might have caused the drop.
+Since the SS-700 has quite a long history (I noticed on the sale page – it has been on the market since 2003?
+Wow…this could be why it’s getting supplanted by newer models), Reviews, however, date back to around 2010.
+When I first began this review almost five years ago, I thought the overall average was a little better than it stands now, so I wanted to explore what might have caused the drop.

 There are still plenty of positive and satisfactory ratings, citing the programmable time function, the backlit touchscreen and reservoir, the overall coffee temp, and its appearance.

-Now for the negatives (mainly the newer reviews from the last few years gave me something to work with) The main things that came up were: partial brews, pump failures, not so much leak reports as I’ve found with the SS-5, a few leak reports do come up now and then but upon closer inspection they seem to be related to seating the reservoir.
-If you can fill the reservoir from a pitcher without removing it, so much the better.
+Now for the negatives (mainly the newer reviews from the last few years gave me something to work with), The main things that came up were: partial brews, pump failures, and not so many leak reports as I’ve found with the SS-5, a few leak reports do come up now and then but upon closer inspection, they seem to be related to seating the reservoir.
+If you can fill the reservoir from a pitcher without removing it, it is much better.

-What I think may have pushed the ratings down the most lately were from consumers who had purchased refurbished units.
-If you know me, you know I don’t hate on refurbs but in the case of the SS-700 an overwhelmingly large number of the “refurb” reviews cited big issues like broken or damaged parts.
+What I think may have pushed the ratings down the most lately was from consumers who had purchased refurbished units.
+If you know me, you know I don’t hate refurbs, but in the case of the SS-700, an overwhelmingly large number of the “refurb” reviews cited big issues like broken or damaged parts.
 I’m glad they were able to get their issues resolved, but…wow.

 Pros

-- The Cuisinart SS-700 is compatible with many varieties of K-cups.
+• The Cuisinart SS-700 is compatible with a wide variety of K-cups.

-- The refillable K-cup hideaway chamber which is a neat idea
+• The refillable K-cup hideaway chamber is a neat idea

 Cons

-- Some reviews mention that parts of it doesn’t last long term
+• Some reviews mention that parts of it don’t last long term

 Price

-As I understand the Cuisinart SS-700 has been discontinued by the manufacturer so quantities have been getting less abundant.
-As the SS-700 still maintains some popularity there are consumers willing to accept a preowned model.
-The prices I saw, as far as used models go, probably could have been a little lower – I wonder if that was due to the whole “supply and demand” factor?
+As I understand, the Cuisinart SS-700 has been discontinued by the manufacturer, so quantities have become less abundant.
+As the SS-700 still maintains some popularity, there are consumers willing to accept a preowned model.
+As far as used models go, the prices I saw probably could have been a little lower – I wonder if that was due to the whole “supply and demand” factor.

-If some of the features like the temperature adjustment are what sold you, I would take a look at the Keurig K-Elite.
-It’s got the exact same temp adjustment 5-degree window, in addition to having a range of brew sizes that go up to 12 oz.
-The prices stated look to be close to that of the SS-700, but it’s a lot newer and is showing so far a much more reliable track record.
+If some of the features, like the temperature adjustment, are what sold you, I will take a look at the Keurig K-Elite.
+It’s got the same temp adjustment 5-degree window, in addition to a range of brew sizes that go up to 12 oz.
+The prices stated look close to that of the SS-700, but it’s a lot newer and shows a much more reliable track record.

-Like the SS-700 but don’t want to settle for a used model?
-I would check out the upgrade, the Cuisinart SS-10 instead, as it’s very similar and the design is almost identical in ways.
-At the time of writing, it was under $100 which is good ðŸ˜.
+Like the SS-700, but don’t want to settle for a used model?
+I would check out the upgrade, the Cuisinart SS-10, instead, as it’s very similar, and the design is almost identical in ways.

 My final opinion: It’s fair

 Not the best, but not the worst either.
-All in all, a pretty decent single-serve brewer, seems to work well, accepts all types of K-cups regardless of brand, and looks nice in the kitchen.
-It has done well enough for an older model as there are people who are still looking for it after ten or so years on the market.
+Overall, a decent single-serve brewer seems to work well accepts all types of K-cups regardless of brand, and looks nice in the kitchen.
+It has done well enough for an older model, as some people are still looking for it after ten or so years on the market.
 I think it could use a little improvement, though.

-It’s an open platform brewer, looks good, works good and has a longer warranty period which are big pluses.
-The longevity, though, seems to be where the rubber hits the road.
+It’s an open-platform brewer, looks good, works well, and has a longer warranty period which is big plus.
+The longevity seems to be where the rubber hits the road.